strategineer/personal-website/content/bin/rpg/glogm.md

 ### Fatigue

-Sprinting repeatedly, outdoor travel without rest, or excessively tiring activities in�ict Fatigue.
+Sprinting repeatedly, outdoor travel without rest, or excessively tiring activities inflict Fatigue.
 Each level of Fatigue takes up 1 Inventory Slot.
 It is usually removed by resting.

 ### Armour